mvndi/docs/docs/rules.md

 **7.3 Insiding is not allowed.
 This does not refer to spying on a nation or leaving them.
 Stealing an item or two is allowed.**

+**7.4 Building a tower to get past a wall inside someone's claims is forbidden.**

 ---------
 **Nations**